leemeichin/blog/content/posts/more-thinking-on-burnout.md

 So, how do you deal with it when you find out?
 The answer I commonly hear or read is to take a long break from work, we're talking maybe six months or a year, to focus on recovery or doing something else.

-I have a bone to pick with this answer primarily because it's steeped in economic privelege. *Anybody* would jump at the chance to take a huge break if they could afford it, but life has a way of getting in the way and not everybody manages to acquire the wealth required to pull this off.
+I have a bone to pick with this answer primarily because it's steeped in economic privilege. *Anybody* would jump at the chance to take a huge break if they could afford it, but life has a way of getting in the way and not everybody manages to acquire the wealth required to pull this off.

 I was fortunate to manage even a month of runway, and this is a total non-starter for anyone living payslip to payslip.